 A. An institution shall adopt student complaint procedures which allow students to seek resolution to complaints or grievances.
-Institutions shall retain records that make available the student complaint received and record of the institution's processing the complaint (that comports with the institution's policies and procedures for handling grievances or complaints) as required by law.
+Institutions shall retain records that make available the student complaint received and record of its processing the complaint (that comports with the institution's policies and procedures for handling grievances or complaints) for a minimum of three years.
 The institution shall have and make available to all students, the adopted complaint procedure that describes in detail, how students may register a complaint or grievance, how the institution will investigate the complaint, and how the institution will attempt to resolve the complaint.
 Such policies shall at a minimum include the following components: